 APPLICATION PROCEDURE & DEADLINES

-All applications will be reviewed by special selection committees, and grants are awarded in competition and depending on funds available.
+Applications will be reviewed by special selection committees, and grants are awarded according to a competitive selection process, and depending on funds available.